FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 A billing discount model that offers reduced rates on preselected SKUs in exchange for an obligated usage or spend amount over a predefined term.
 Commitment discount purchases, made upfront and/or with recurring monthly payments are amortized evenly across predefined charge periods (i.e. hourly), and unused amounts cannot be carried over to subsequent charge periods.
 Commitment discounts are publicly available to customers without special contract arrangements.

+<a name="glossary:commitment-flexibility"><b>Commitment Flexibility</b></a>

+A feature of [*commitment discounts*](#glossary:commitment-discount) that may further transform the predetermind amount of usage purchased or consumed based on additional, provider-specific requirements.

 <a name="glossary:cloud-service-provider"><b>Cloud Service Provider (CSP)</b></a>

 A company or organization that provides remote access to computing resources, infrastructure, or applications for a fee.